victorcastro/docs/docs/conversation/conversation-channel-support.md

 VBM supports natively Card messages with one URL, Call, or Location choice.
 The media message in the Card should point to an image.
+The title of the choice in the Card message has a maximum length of 30 characters, longer content will be truncated.

 ---